axel-denis/Workshop-Blender-Modelisation/README.md

 </p>
 Now, with the corner selected, click `Add Modifier` > `Mirror`

-Oh, waw, no difference "before / after" !
-Why ?!
+Oh, no difference "before / after" !
+Why ?
 Simply because the corner is a symetrical cube, and is mirrored onto itself.
 We need to change his mirror point.
 To do that, click the pipette icon and click on your main large cube to select it.
 Now you should see spawn another corner.
 But, we want 8 of them, not two, so we need to mirror them on all axis and not just one.
 You can do that by selecting all the buttons in the "Axis" field. (shift)

 Great !
 Now you should have something like this :